ZhangChen-Tony/EM_Notes/3_Magnetization.md

 ### Hard materials
 $H_c$, $M_r$ are large
  - difficult to move domain walls
- - So it is hard to magnitize and demagnitize
+ - So it is hard to magnetize and demagnetize
  - so it is used for permanent magnets

 ### Soft materials